Cragdoo/vninja/content/pages/about.md

   Come say hello to me on [Twitter](https://twitter.com/h0bbel)!
 <p>

 I live in [Bergen, Norway](https://en.wikipedia.org/wiki/Bergen), and I'm as old as the original Rocky movie.
-I currently work as a **Senior Solutions Architect** and **Technical Lead SDDC** for [Proact IT Norge AS](http://proact.no), working on building Norways best, and _strongest_, VMware SDDC practice.
-I'm a strong believer in that software is indeed eating the world.
+I currently work as a **Senior Solutions Architect** and **Technical Lead SDDC** for [Proact IT Norge AS](http://proact.no), working on building Norways best, and _strongest_, VMware SDDC practice, and I'm a strong believer in that software is indeed eating the world.

-I'm an IT industry veteran, podcaster, author and blogger with over 20 years of real world experience.
+I'm an IT industry "veteran", podcaster, author and blogger with over 20 years of real world experience.
 For some reason, I'm an eight time [VMware vExpert (2011-2018)](https://vexpert.vmware.com/), and an inaugural vExpert vSAN, [VMware EUC Champion (2015-2018)](https://www.vmware.com/euc-champions/current-champions.html), ex-PernixPro, and four time [Veeam Vanguard (2015-2018)](https://www.veeam.com/vanguard.html).

 Currently serving as the vice-chairman of the the [Norwegian VMware User Group (VMUG)](http://vmug.no) leadership team and has helped launch VMUG in three Norwegian cities; Oslo, Bergen and Trondheim.